Sailing - My Lifesaver for Many Years

 I was never a competitive sailor.
 I mean I never really won any serious races.
 I was good at sailing, but no good at racing.
 Often, in fun, I tell people that I competed in the UK selection trials to sail in the Olympics [the Tornado was then an Olympic class].
 I was 18th in the line for the selection.
 The trouble was that there were only eighteen contenders for the job!
 I still enjoyed it, though.

 After I married, I tried to sail some more.
-I still own a Cherub - 12 feet long, and about three times as much sail area as it should have!
-It's hanging from the rafters in my garage - it hasn't seen the water for years.
-It may, when my son is older, but he doesn't like sailing, so I very much doubt it.
-It's a hair raising boat.
+I owned a Cherub - 12 feet long, and about three times as much sail area as it should have!
+It was hanging from the rafters in my garage for many years.
+Now I no longer have a garage it has had to go.
+Someone else is enjoying it.
 Sailing it requires intestinal fortitude and a change of underwear.
 Just my type of thing!!!